 Stephanie then scans her original drawing, creating a digital file.
 She redraws the design, stitch by stitch, using specialized software.
 Each stitch is dictated by Stephanie: the length, direction and color.
 This process captures the quality of Stephanie's hand and retains the spirit of her design.

-Stephanie prototypes the piece on her embroidery machine in her Wyoming studio.
 The machine stitches one color at a time and requires manual thread changes.
 Paying close attention to design and color details, Stephanie finalizes each piece.
 Most Coral & Tusk products are embroidered on unbleached, natural linen.
 Mindful of the environment, we do our best to avoid the harsh chemicals found in fabric dyes.

 After the prototype is finalized and all colors are selected, the completed design is machine embroidered by our partners in India.
 The large scale embroidery machines make it possible for us to scale Stephanie’s creative process with the flexibility of small production runs.

 Sewing is the final step of our production process.
 Our partners in India embrace our own company standards, maintaining quality working conditions with fair wages and benefits.

 Coral & Tusk’s office is based in Brooklyn in Industry City.
 We spend a great deal of our time here providing customer service and maintaining wholesale and trade accounts.
 Additionally, all of our social media and marketing campaigns are planned in house in communication with Stephanie in Wyoming.
 Our team members stay closely connected with our fulfillment center, ensuring every order is packed and shipped with the utmost care.

 The entire Coral & Tusk line is also available to view in our showroom located in our Brooklyn office.
 Please feel free to schedule an appointment to view our product line and place an order with us. e. firstname.lastname@example.org p.
 718.388.4188